Robert Fulton: Career in the United States (1806–1815)

 In 1806, Fulton returned to the United States.
 In 1807, he and Robert R. Livingston built the first commercially successful steamboat, (later known as Clermont).
 Livingston's shipping company began using it to carry passengers between New York City and up the Hudson River to the state capital Albany.
 Clermont made the 150 nmi trip in 32 hours.
 Passengers on the maiden voyage included a lawyer Jones and his family from Bethlehem, Pennsylvania.
 His infant daughter Alexandra Jones later served as a Union nurse on a steamboat hospital in the American Civil War.

 The Clermont was the first successful steamboat in America.
 While it was being built people called it "Fulton's Folly".
 The Clermont had sails as well as a steam engine.
 At each end of the boat was a short mast with a small square sail that could be unfurled when needed.
 The engine was in the center of the boat and was surrounded by cord wood.
 The engine was 24-horsepower.
 Above the engine was a tall and slender smoke stack.
 On each side was a big paddle wheel that was open and uncovered.
 The diameter of the paddle wheels was 15 ft.
 The boat itself was 136 ft long and 18 ft wide.
 Its displacement was 160 tons.
 Fulton received two patents for his steamboat, one in 1809 and the other in 1811.
+Some historians have asserted that Joseph-Philibert Desblanc's steamship patent of 1802 had priority over the 1809 patent of Fulton; however, when a claim was made by François Jouffroy d'Abbans, it was not taken up by authorities.

 From 1811 until his death, Fulton was a member of the Erie Canal Commission, appointed by the Governor of New York.